 "Pardon?"
 She looked down at her chest in confusion.

 "Never mind."
-He sighed, picking up the tray and shifting it onto his hip.
+He picked up the tray and shifted it onto his hip.
 "I'll go take their orders after I drop this off in the kitchen."

 "Zuko, did you say something to them?"